johnsonjh/duma/README.txt

 All memory allocation is protocoled from DUMA together with the filename and linenumber of the calling function.
 The atexit() function checks if each allocated memory block was freed.
-With EF_newFrame() and EF_delFrame you can create a new memory frame.
-Embracing a smaller (than the whole program) unit with these functions, you can check if the leak is in that smaller unit.
-To disable leak detection add the preprocessor definition 'DUMA_NO_LEAKDETECTION' to DUMA_OPTIONS in Makefile.
+To disable leak detection add the preprocessor definition 'DUMA_SO_NO_LEAKDETECTION' or 'DUMA_LIB_NO_LEAKDETECTION' to DUMA_OPTIONS in Makefile.

 C++ MEMORY OPERATORS AND LEAK DETECTION: